anabolyc/attiny-flasher/README.md

 ## Where to buy

 Shortly will be available to order from [Mouser](https://mouser.com).

-Later on will be shared on [Tindie](https://www.tindie.com/) store.
+In limited quantities possible to buy at [Tindie](https://www.tindie.com/products/sonocotta/attiny-flasher/).
+Unofortunately I cannot restock boards due to the lack of ATMegax68 chips.

 ## Links